vladaflo/coding-newbie-journal/README.md

 - **enums with raw string values and the CaseIterable protocol** Let's explore the Swift code example that uses an enumeration (enum) with raw string values and the CaseIterable protocol.
 - **sorting an array of integers using a closure** To sort an array of integers in Swift using a closure, you can use the sort(by:) function, which takes a closure as a parameter to define the sorting order.
 - **terms related to closures** Terms related to closures with examples and commentary in Russian.
+- **terms related to closures** Converts the amount of each foreign currency and displays the total amount in USD.
+This task was completed in the Swift course at the [Codecademy](https://www.codecademy.com/)

 ## Learning Resources